Panamanian Motor tanker

 |Cargo||10,500 tons of fresh water, 500 tons of commissary stores, deck cargo of acetylene cylinders|

 1953 registered in Germany for Esso Tankschiff Reederei GmbH, Hamburg.
 Broken up at Hamburg in 1960.

 |Notes on event|

-The chief mate Hawkings Fudske was awarded the Merchant Marine Distiguished Service Medal (MMDS) posthumously and a Liberty ship was named after him.
-The chief engineer William McTaggart, Fireman Arthur Lauman and AB Charles Richardson also awarded the MMDS for bravery in the attack on this ship.
+The chief mate Hawkings Fudske was awarded the Merchant Marine Distinguished Service Medal (MMDS) posthumously and a Liberty ship was named after him.
+The chief engineer Thomas J. McTaggart, fireman Arthur Lauman and able seaman Charles Richardson were also awarded the MMDS for bravery in the attack on this ship.

 |On board||We have details of 12 people who were on board.|